 The types of contractor journeys that you may undertake

-Besides travelling to your contract site, there may be other journeys that you undertake for business purposes.
+Besides travelling to your contract site there may be other journeys which you undertake for business purposes.
 As a result, if you can claim for your contract site and other company journeys, you can make a business mileage claim for such trips at the official car allowance mileage rates under AMAPs.
 What’s more, such other business journeys could include:

 - Visit a financial advisor or pension advisor.